wooogler/assets/FAQ.md

 ### I have to write an IRB.
 Can somebody help?

-Here are some samples that we have already.  https://drive.google.com/drive/folders/1VnXQDlUQ8Mz4N3BR-fvukO43bpIMbBgj?usp=sharing Once you complete and get it approved, make sure that you post your IRB protocol and other documents as well.
+Here are some samples that we have already, which are available in Adnan's DRIVE folder.
+Once you complete and get it approved, make sure that you post your IRB protocol and other documents as well.

 ### Where is the lab?